Sámi people: Music

 A characteristic feature of Sámi musical tradition is the singing of joik.
-Joiks are song-chants and are traditionally sung a cappella, usually sung slowly and deep in the throat with apparent emotional content of sorrow or anger.
-Joiks can be dedicated to animals and birds in nature, special people or special occasions, and they can be joyous, sad or melancholic.
+Joiks are song-chants and are traditionally sung a cappella, usually slowly and deep in the throat with apparent sorrow or anger.
+Joiks can be dedicated to animals and birds, specific people, or special occasions, and they can be joyous, sad, or melancholic.
 They often are based on syllablic improvisation.
-In recent years, musical instruments frequently accompany joiks.
-The only traditional Sámi instruments that were sometimes used to accompany joik are the "fadno" flute (made from reed-like Angelica archangelica stems) and hand drums (frame drums and bowl drums).
+The only traditional Sámi instruments that were sometimes used to accompany joik are the fadno, a flute made from reed-like Angelica archangelica stems, and hand drums (frame drums and bowl drums).
+In recent years, other musical instruments have been more frequently used as accompaniment to joiks.